When you think about how a vehicle works, the clutch is really important.

 A clutch has two main plates: one is connected to the engine’s crankshaft, and the other to the transmission.
 These plates help transfer power from the engine to the wheels.

-The plate on the crankshaft is made of strong materials like organic composites or ceramic, which can handle heat and last a long time.
-The plate connected to the transmission engages with the help of systems like hydraulic or cable mechanisms to ensure smooth power transfer.
+The crankshaft plate is made of strong materials like organic composites or ceramic, which can handle heat and last a long time.

 Springs between the plates help them engage properly, making the clutch responsive and easy to control.
-Using good materials and advanced systems helps reduce wear and tear, ensuring the clutch lasts longer and works reliably.
+Using suitable materials and advanced systems helps reduce wear and tear, ensuring the clutch lasts longer and works reliably.

 Clutch Maintenance